-Recognise when they are becoming angry or upset and develop good calming strategies Explore how to act assertively Use a problem-solving process without help sometimes Drug Education Understand more about different types of drugs and how they enter the bloodstream Develop understanding about essential use of medicines and basic safety rules including storage Explore attitudes and beliefs about nicotine and alcohol, people who may use or misuse them and why Understand how to act if harmful items are found Begin to recognise a range of influences and ways of dealing with these Relationships and Sex Education Body knowledge Use body part names e.g. penis, vagina, vulva, testicle, breast.
-Discuss differences between male and female body Body functions and change Name body parts and sort them into male only/ female only/ both - Describe appearance of a given person in a picture e.g. long legs, small hands etc Body awareness and image Recognise each body is different e.g. hair colour, skin colour, foot size - Understand our bodies are special because they are unique Personal hygiene Describe own personal hygiene routines e.g. changing underwear, washing hair, showering - Why do body parts need to be kept clean?
-Own responsibilities for personal hygiene and personal hygiene routines which an adult is responsible for Responsibilities for personal hygiene they will take on in the future e.g. washing clothes/visiting dentist Illness/disease prevention How germs get into the body Actions we can take to prevent passing on germs
+Explore the impact of feelings on their actions and strategies for dealing with this Recognise when they are becoming angry or upset and develop good calming strategies Explore how to act assertively Use a problem-solving process without help sometimes Drug Education Understand more about different types of drugs and how they enter the bloodstream Develop understanding about essential use of medicines and basic safety rules including storage Explore attitudes and beliefs about nicotine and alcohol, people who may use or misuse them and why Understand how to act if harmful items are found Begin to recognise a range of influences and ways of dealing with these Relationships and Sex Body knowledge Education Use body part names e.g. penis, vagina, vulva, testicle, breast.
+Discuss differences between male and female body Body functions and change Name body parts and sort them into male only/ female only/ both Describe appearance of a given person in a picture e.g. long legs, small hands etc Body awareness and image Recognise each body is different e.g. hair colour, skin colour, foot size Understand our bodies are special because they are unique

+- Describe own personal hygiene routines e.g. changing underwear, washing hair, showering - Why do body parts need to be kept clean? - Own responsibilities for personal hygiene and personal hygiene routines which an adult is responsible for - Responsibilities for personal hygiene they will take on in the future e.g. washing clothes/visiting dentist

+Illness/disease prevention

+- How germs get into the body - Actions we can take to prevent passing on germs